johngodlee/geosci_linux_intro/geosci_linux_intro.md

 less jabberwock.txt
 ```

 We can redirect the contents of one file into another using the `>` operator. `>` takes what ever is on the left hand side and puts it into the file on the right hand side.
-We can add the contents of `jabberwock.txt` to `~/linux_intro.txt` like this:
+We can add the contents of `jabberwock.txt` to `notes.txt` like this:

 ```
 cat jabberwock.txt > ~/linux_intro/notes/wk_1/notes.txt
 ```

-`cat` merely prints the contents of the file it is given, in this case `jabberwock.txt`.
+`cat` merely prints the contents of the file it is given, in this case `jabberwock.txt`, think of `cat` as the most simplistic pager.
 Hopefully you can imagine that the `>` would be very useful for stringing commands together to manipulate data, then put the output into a text document, much quicker than copying and pasting with a mouse.

 After you have done the above, check that `notes.txt` contains the new information using cat: